-The following is a description of how we estimate fair values:
+The following is a description of how we estimate fair values of the financial assets and liabilities carried at other than fair value:

 Loan receivables, net

 Loan receivables are recorded at historical cost, less reserves in our Combined Statements of Financial Position.
 In estimating the fair value for our loans we use a discounted future cash flow model.
 We use various inputs including estimated interest and fee income, payment rates, loss rates and discount rates (which consider current market interest rate data adjusted for credit risk and other factors) to estimate the fair values of loans.